Kintyre 66

 Are there lay-bys / parking?

 Yes, these are well signposted for all road users.
 Just a gentle reminder that ‘passing places’ are only for letting passing traffic by, not for parking.
-Please use dedicated parking places.
+Please use the dedicated parking places.

 Can I come in my campervan / caravan?